Why We Chose Homeschooling (A Slower, More Intentional Childhood)

 We didn’t leave because school was “bad.”

-We left because the life we wanted for our children didn’t fit inside the school day.
+We left because the life we envisioned for our children didn’t fit inside the structure of a school day.

 We wanted: